hirosystems/docs/docs/stacks-blockchain-api/how-to-articles/how-to-handle-errors.md

 The API can respond with two different error types:

 - For URLs that do not match any defined endpoint, an HTTP 404 response is returned.
 The body of the response lists the URL in reference (as a string)
-- For invalid input values (URL/body parameters), an HTTP 500 response is returned.
+- For invalid input values (URL/body parameters), an HTTP 400 response is returned.
 The body of the response is a JSON object with an `error` property.
 The object also includes stack trace (`stack`) and an error UUID (`errorTag`)

 ## Proxied Stacks Node RPC API endpoints

-The Stacks 2.0 Blockchain API is centrally hosted; however, every running Stacks node exposes an RPC API, which allows you to interact with the underlying blockchain.
+The Stacks 2.0 Blockchain API is centrally hosted.
+However, every running Stacks node exposes an RPC API, which allows you to interact with the underlying blockchain.
 Instead of using a centrally hosted API, you may directly access the RPC API of a locally hosted node.

 **Note:** The Stacks Blockchain API proxies to Node RPC endpoints.